shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 # Running cron jobs manually

-We now can run any cron jobs manually by running `php phing cron`.
+We can now run any cron jobs manually by running `php phing cron`.
-And because we have several cron instances registered, job asks what cron instance should be run.
+And because we have several cron instances registered, the job asks what cron instance should be run.

 !!! note
-    If only one instance is registered, no question is asked and this instance will run immediately.
+    If only one instance is registered, no question is asked, and this instance will run immediately.

 # Running cron jobs automatically